ale-alfaro/kconfigstyle/README.md

 # kconfigstyle

-A simple linter for Kconfig files, with support for Zephyr and ESP-IDF coding styles.
+A simple linter + formatter for Kconfig files, with support for Zephyr and ESP-IDF style conventions.

 The "Kconfig language" is defined here: